Rita Crundwell

-Crundwell's Quarter Horse breeding operation, RC Quarter Horses, was one of the best-known in the country; her horses won 52 world championships and she was named the leading owner by the American Quarter Horse Association for eight consecutive years prior to her arrest.
+Crundwell used the money to turn her Quarter Horse breeding operation, RC Quarter Horses, into one of the best-known in the country.
+Her horses won 52 world championships and she was named the leading owner by the American Quarter Horse Association for eight consecutive years prior to her arrest.
+She spent 8 1/2 years (43% of her sentence) in prison before being released in mid-2021 to serve the remainder of her sentence in home confinement.
+Her sentence was commuted along with nearly 1500 other people by President Biden on December 12, 2024.
+Those commuted were people who had been previously transferred from prison to house arrest under the CARES Act due to having a high risk of COVID-19.

 Early life and career

-Born Rita Humphrey, the daughter of Ray and Caroline Humphrey, Crundwell grew up on her family's farm near Dixon a smart and popular student.
-In 1970, a year before graduating from Dixon High School, she began working at the Dixon City Hall as a work-study student.
+Born Rita Humphrey, the daughter of Ray and Caroline Humphrey, Crundwell grew up on her family's farm near Dixon, and was a student at Dixon High School.
+In 1970, a year before graduating, the teenager began working at the Dixon City Hall as a work-study student.
 She began showing American Quarter Horses in 1978.

 She married engineering technician Jerry L. Crundwell in 1974, while working as a secretary for Dixon's mayor, but divorced Crundwell in 1986.

 In 1983, Crundwell was appointed the treasurer and comptroller for Dixon, working in this capacity for almost three decades.
-Crundwell acquired a sterling reputation; in 2011, one of the city commissioners praised her stewardship of city finances, saying "she looks after every tax dollar as if it were her own."
+Crundwell acquired a sterling reputation; in 2011, one of the city commissioners praised her stewardship of city finances, saying that "she looks after every tax dollar as if it were her own."

 Embezzlement

-On December 8, 1990, Crundwell opened a secret bank account named the Reserve Sewer Capital Development Account (RSCDA), making it appear to be a city account.
+In 1990, Crundwell opened a secret bank account named the Reserve Sewer Capital Development Account (RSCDA), making it appear to be a city account.
 She was the only signatory.
-Crundwell would have money deposited into another account called the Capital Development Fund, create false state invoices, and then write checks from the fund payable to "Treasurer," which she would deposit into the RSCDA account.
+Crundwell would have money deposited into another account called the Capital Development Fund, create false state invoices, and then write checks from the fund payable to "Treasurer", which she would deposit into the RSCDA account.
 According to federal investigators, this relatively uncomplicated scheme continued for 22 years.